ArkajyotiSaha/BRISC/README.md

 In order to use the package follow these steps:

-library(devtools) #IF not installed, install devtools from CRAN install_github("ArkajyotiSaha/BRISC") library(BRISC)
+library(devtools) #If "devtools" is not installed, install "devtools" from CRAN before this step install_github("ArkajyotiSaha/BRISC") library(BRISC)